Filipino American music: Traditional Filipino American music

-Unlike other Asian American traditional music, Filipino Americans can offer much improvisation and amateur or part-time performances.
+Unlike other Asian Americans traditional music, Filipino Americans can offer much improvisation and amateur or part-time performances.

 Rondalla

 To many Filipinos, manong means male relative or often "older brother" and usually use the term to describe the first wave of working immigrants from the Philippines.
 Manong in the United States were generally all male.
 Between 1900 and 1930, over 100,000 Filipinos were recruited to America to work mainly in canneries and agricultural jobs, with many entering metropolitan areas in the mainland to find work as menial laborers.
 The majority of the work of the manongs was on the West Coast and Hawaii, working on sugar cane fields and various plantations while living in migrant labor camps.
 Due to the previous Spanish colonization of the Philippines, Filipinos have a version of the originally Spanish rondalla, which was popular among the manongs in the United States migrant labor camps.
 These folk ballads were usually sung by the manongs in camps and were often with conjunction of guitar or banjo.

 The rondalla is still heavily practiced and popular form of traditional music ensemble for Filipino Americans to participate in on college campuses and dance groups.
 Rondallas in the United States may be accompanied by vocal ensembles as well.

 Notable Filipino American rondalla ensembles in the past is the Philippine-American Society and Cultural Arts Troupe which started in San Diego, California, in 1970.
 The group as of 2017 still continues to involve rondallas, usually in combination or with collaboration of voice ensembles into their performances .The Samahan dance company, which started in 1974 in El Cajon, California, also performs rondollas.
 Samahan, which later changed to Samahan Filipino American Performing Arts & Education Cente in 1998, and previously had combined with the Philippine-American Society and Cultural Arts Troupe under the direction of Bayani de Leon to create the Magandang Pilipinas Rondalla group, a rondalla that involved Pascat Vocal Ensemble.